 Sisters in Ministry Update:

-Since July 2010, Sister Margaret Ann Aull serves as the coordinator of pastoral care at Immaculate Parish in Owensboro, Ky.
+From 2010-22, Sister Margaret Ann Aull served as the coordinator of pastoral care at Immaculate Parish in Owensboro, Ky.
 She now volunteers in the parish.

 “She is one of the most authentically good people that I’ve ever met, and that just radiates through everything that she does.
 She’s a wonderful Ursuline sister, but over that she is just a fine person.”

 Father Edward Bradley, pastor of Holy Name of Jesus parish in Henderson, was talking about his longtime pastoral associate Sister Margaret Ann Aull, OSU, who also assumed many of the duties of associate pastor several months ago.